Are you running MacOS Big Sur or MacOS Catalina?

 One more thing.

-One last thing to kick off your backup.
+Now to kick off your iOS device backup.

 And your iPad backup to your MacBook starts.

-Your Mac runs through the steps of backing up and sync-ing your iPad to your Mac.
+Your Mac runs through the steps of backing up your iPad to your Mac.
+You’ll see a circle animation of arrow by your iPad while your backup happens.

-When the colors return to the progress bar the backup is done.
+When the colors return to the progress bar you’ve done your backup.

 And you’ll see the date of the last backup in the backup section of your finder window.